knative/docs/docs/samples/sample-app/slack-sink.md

 ### Prerequisite 1: Install Camel CLI
 Install the Camel K CLI (`kamel`) on your local machine.
 You can find the installation instructions [here](https://camel.apache.org/camel-k/2.2.x/cli/cli.html).

-??? bug "Having issues installing `kamel`?"
+??? bug "Having issues installing `kamel`?
+Command not found?"
     If after installation you run `kamel version` and you get an error message, you may need to add the `kamel` binary to your system's PATH.
 You can do this by moving the `kamel` binary to a directory that is already in your PATH, or by adding the directory where `kamel` is located to your PATH.
             $ export PATH=$PATH:<path-to-kamel-binary>